ArpitaChaudhary111/agentic-ai-health-symptom-checker/docs/README.md

 # Documentation Folder
-This folder contains the presentation, supporting docs, and references for the project.
+This folder contains the presentation, supporting docs, ipynb file and references for the project.